 Have you or a loved one been falsely accused of online solicitation or another child sex crime?
 Learn what to do (and what not to do) to get to the truth. ›TEXAS SOLICITING PROSTITUTION LAWS & PUNISHMENTS EXPLAINED

 In Harris County, soliciting prostitution laws and punishments can be harsh for those charged with the crime.
 Veteran Houston criminal defense lawyer Neal Davis explains. ›TEXAS SEXUAL OFFENSE PUNISHMENTS: WHAT A CHILD SEX CRIME CONVICTION REALLY COSTS

 Sex offense convictions are some of the most devastating criminal punishment.
-Continue reading to learn what a sex offense charge might cost you. ›WHAT TO DO WHEN FACING FALSE ACCUSATIONS OF A SEXUAL CRIME
+Continue reading to learn what a sex offense charge might cost you. ›

 Have you been subjected to false sexual claims or allegations?
 If so, you should know this is a serious legal matter, even if those claims are utterly false. ›HOW A LAWYER PROTECTS YOUR RIGHTS IN A SEX CRIME CASE